Expedition in Nepal

 |Permit Fee||Kanchanjunga Expedition USD 1800 on Spring season, USD 900 on Autumn season, USD 450 on Winter/Summer|

-- Fee: Royalty fee of Kanchanjunga expedition, national park entrance permit and TIMS card
+- Fee: Royalty fee of Kanchanjunga expedition, national park entrance permit.

 - Equipment: All necessary camping equipments, kitchen utilizes upto higher camp for members, staffs and common climbing equipment such as ropes, ice screws, ice bar, pitons, etc.

-- Accommodation: 6 night’s hotel accommodation in a tourist class hotel in Kathmandu and 53 nights lodges/tent during trekking and expedition period.
+- Accommodation: 6 night’s hotel accommodation in city and 53 nights lodges/tent during trekking and expedition period.

-- Food: Full board on tented [/lieakfast, lunch and dinner] during the trekking and expedition upto Kanchajunga base camp and 6 /lieakfasts and one farewell Dinner in Kathmandu.
+- Food: Full board on tented (Breakfast, lunch and dinner) during the trekking and expedition upto Kanchajunga base camp and 6 breakfasts in city.

-- Transportation: Arrival/Departure transfer and surface road-head transportation by land transportation and Scheduled flight Kathmandu - Taplejung – Kathmandu for members, staffs, Liaison officer and gear cargo air transportation.
+- Transportation: Arrival/departure transfer and surface road-head transportation and Scheduled flight from Kathmandu to Taplejung and return flight to Kathmandu..

 - Original entry visa into Nepal